 Like other cat breeds, Maine Coons will make the following sounds when fighting other animals or escaping a predator:

-When you Maine Coon feels threatened or when it is about to fight another animal, it will almost certainly make hissing and spits sound to alert you.
+When your Maine Coon feels threatened or when it is about to fight another animal, it will almost certainly make a hissing and spitting sound to alert you.